Visual Studio Extension for WindowsPerf

 WindowsPerf is a lightweight performance profiling tool inspired by Linux Perf, and designed specifically for Windows on Arm.

 The WindowsPerf GUI is a Visual Studio 2022 extension that provides an intuitive, integrated experience within the Visual Studio Integrated Development Environment (IDE).
-The extension enables developers to interact with WindowsPerf, adjust settings, and visualize performance data seamlessly in Visual Studio.
+The extension allows developers to interact with WindowsPerf, adjust settings, and visualize performance data seamlessly in Visual Studio.

 Before installing the Visual Studio Extension for WindowsPerf, complete the following steps: